 What to see at Longleat House

-Although the house remains home to the Thynn family (including the Marquess of Bath and Viscount Weymouth), a large portion of the house is open to the public.
+Although the house remains home to the Thynn family (including the Marquess and Marchioness of Bath), a large portion of the house is open to the public.
 The areas open to the public include the Elizabethan Great Hall, which includes the minstrels’ gallery; the ante-library; the Red Library with many of the house’s 40,000 books; the Breakfast Room; the Lower Dining Room; the Bathroom; the State Dining Room; the Saloon; the State Drawing Room; the Robes Corridor; the Chinese Bedroom; the Music Room, which includes a barrel organ; the Prince of Wales Bedroom, which includes a painting of Henry Frederick, Prince of Wales; the Grand Staircase and the Banqueting Suite.

 The house contains many rare books and manuscripts, fine French furniture and an art collection that includes Flemish tapestries.
-The Fallen Madonna is one of the more popular pieces of art on display at Longleat.
+The Fallen Madonna is the most well-known piece of art on display at Longleat.
 The painting, also known as The Fallen Madonna with the Big Boobies, was a prop in the BBC 1 television series ʼAllo ʼAllo!
 (1982–1992).

 The Longleat hedge maze is the world’s longest.
 The 2.7km- (1.69 mile)-long maze is made up of 16,000 English yew trees and it contains six raised footbridges.
 Most visitors take anywhere from 20 to 90 minutes to find their way out of the maze.